d12frosted/elpa-mirror/gnu/corfu-readme.txt

     displays, since Corfu requires child frames.
   • The abort handling could be improved, for example the input could be undone.
-  • Company kind icons and match data are not supported (`company-kind', `company-match').
+  • Some Company metadata extensions are not supported (`company-kind', `company-match').
   • No sorting by history, since `completion-at-point' does not maintain a history (See branch `history' for a possible solution).